 North-Facing vs. South-Facing: What’s Better for Arizona Homes?

-From Tucson to Flagstaff and everywhere in between, the sun intensely beats down on homeowners across Arizona.
+From Tempe to Flagstaff and everywhere in between, the sun intensely beats down on homeowners across Arizona.
 Shading is only one element of how protected you feel against the elements, though.
 Something you might be neglecting is the orientation of your house.
 The direction your house is facing plays a significant part in natural lighting and energy usage.
 With that in mind, what are the differences between north-facing and south-facing houses?

 Why It Matters